 Every so often a lay person like me slaps her forehead and says out loud, “what took so long?”
-A veggie works better than a medicine, why not use the veggie?
+A veggie works better than a medicine for health, why not use the veggie?
 Talking to patients in their home leads to better understanding by the patients?
 Of course.
 And less intuitive but equally important, let’s all remember that essential oils are powerful medicine.
 Read on to find out what they’re capable of.

 Warfarin and Vitamin K

 Most people taking Coumadin (warfarin) are advised to lower the amount of foods with vitamin K — like spinach and kale – because vitamin K and Coumadin both lower the blood’s ability to coagulate.
 A small study looked into doing just the opposite boosting the amount of foods with vitamin K and lowering the amount of Coumadin…duh.

 The study was with people who had a history of warfarin instability, the amount varied too much in their blood system.
 At the end of the study, 50% of those using foods met the study goals for stable anti-coagulating elements in their blood and only 20% of the “control group” (those who received the medicine and standard nutritional counseling).

 Again, a small study, but one that often leads non-medical people like me to say, “What took so long to try increasing the anti-coagulating properties with food instead of medicine?”
 Check with your doctor before you increase your kale intake to see if a test of food management might be safe for you to try.